apache/comdev-site/source/pmc/community-growth.md

 It can be very challenging to keep a roadmap current.
-Having a mechanism for tagging open issues with `proposal` or `roadmap` and automatimatically extracting that into a web page can help with this.
+Having a mechanism for tagging open issues with `proposal` or `roadmap` and automatically extracting that into a web page can help with this.

 ## Periodically publish the open issue list